idxbroker/wordpress-plugin/readme.txt

 <h3>General Terms of Use</h3>

 This IDX plugin is supported by MLS/IDX feeds.
 This means that your MLS governs the IDX results and details page display and disclaimers.
-IDX, Inc. manages all the necessary MLS paperwork.
+IDX, LLC. manages all the necessary MLS paperwork.
 IDX Broker will automatically display the correct MLS/IDX disclaimers to ensure compliance with the MLS(s) & Board(s) that provides you with your IDX feed.

 == Installation ==